ShadowTemplate/one-piece-scan-bot/README.md

-# ONE-Piece-Scan-Bot
+# ONE-PIECE-Scan-Bot
-ONE Piece Scan Bot for Telegram
+ONE PIECE Scan Bot for Telegram